CuriousTech/GoldenChute/README.md

 RESET DISP causes a timeout in the display restart timer.
 When teh USP returns to AC power, once in a while the display malfunctions, but the data is still good.
 This just fixes it.
 HID Warn % is what Windows uses to pop up a warning.
 HID shutdown % is what Windows uses to shutdown when the battery level reaches that value.
 Set the warning above the shutdown.
+PPKWH (price per killowatt hour) is used for, well, calcuating cost.
+password needs to be the same as what's in config.h and needs to be set to allow any input (button presses or value changes).
+You can leave it blank any other time.

 **Windows app:**
 Extract the exe and move it to somewhere like C:\Goldenmate.
 The startup folder symbolic link will auto-generate to this path.